We caught up with AUB alumnus Glenn Dearing to discuss his photography career, future projects, and success post-university.

 How would you describe your work?

 My work really varies, I really enjoy doing different stuff.
 I’m a Photographer, but if I wasn’t doing photography I’d be a Designer.
-As an artist, there’s so many things that I love doing, and I don’t want to pigeonhole myself too much.
+As an artist, there are so many things that I love doing, and I don’t want to pigeon-hole myself too much.